 All of these events have helped to make Savannah as haunted as it is now.
 Check out our recommendations below to ensure your next trip to the Hostess City is a hauntingly good time!

-Haunted Savannah Pub Crawl – by Private Walking Tours of Savannah- The Haunted Savannah Pub Crawl tour starts at Johnson Square.
+Haunted Savannah Pub Crawl – The Haunted Savannah Pub Crawl tour starts at Madison Square.
 After the group assembles the tour will visit its first pub.
 From there, it’s off on an evening walk to see this wonderful city.
 The tour will stop at several sites to revisit some of the famous, and infamous, haunted happenings.
 Along the way the guide will share some Savannah history with you all the while making new friends in a fun atmosphere.
 Tour

 Although Bonaventure Cemetery is not Savannah’s oldest cemetery, is certainly its most famous and hauntingly beautiful.
 Quintessentially Southern Gothic, it has captured the imaginations of writers, poets, naturalists, photographers and filmmakers for more than 150 years.
 Part natural cathedral, part sculptural garden, Bonaventure transcends time.
 Military generals, poet Conrad Aiken, Academy Award-winning lyricist Johnny Mercer and Georgia’s first governor Edward Telfair are among those buried at Bonaventure.
 The approximately 100-acre cemetery is also historically significant as a reflection of changing views on death and dying in the Victorian era.
 As death became more romanticized and ritualized during this period, cemeteries became lush, beautiful “cities of the dead.”